Undergraduate Course

 Hands-on learning

-Working with employers means you can experience different areas of investigation, and put the theories you’ve learnt in the classroom into practice in the workplace.
-The skills you gain will add substance to your CV and increase your employability in the competitive graduate job market.
+The skills you gain on the course will add substance to your CV and increase your employability in the competitive graduate job market.

 There may also be the chance to broaden your perspectives through fieldtrips: in the past, our students have visited settings such as police custody suites, a prison, victim support facilities, courts and various voluntary organisations working within the criminal justice sphere.